The Francophone History of Calgary

 In Calgary, the first permanent French mission settled in 1872.
 The village of Rouleauville was born, and in 1907 it was annexed to the City of Calgary and renamed the district of Mission.
 Rouleauville is the heart of the city’s Francophone history, and since 1995 several projects have been implemented to highlight this history, including:

 A TIMELINE OF FRENCH HISORY:

-Fort BriseboisFort Brisebois is built by the North West Mounted Police.
-It is renamed to its current title, Fort Calgary, in 1876.
+Fort BriseboisFort Brisebois is built by the Nord West Mounted Police.
+It becomes Fort Calgary in 1876.

-Founding of the French Canadian Association of AlbertaStarting in the 1920s (with the founding of the French Canadian Association of Alberta in 1926), the French Canadians of the province came together in order to maintain their language and culture.
+Creation of The French Canadian Association of AlbertaStarting in the 1920's (The French Canadian Association of Alberta is created in 1926), French-Canadians in the province organize to maintain their French language and culture.

-Click on the below links to learn more about the history of French Albertans and their role in Calgarien history!
+Click on the below links to learn more about the history of French Albertans and their role in Calgarian history!

 The ongoing development of the heart of Calgary's French origins.

 Several programs and initiatives have been put in place to enhance Calgary's Francophone heritage in the Mission district, formerly Rouleauville.